 Where are the best beaches?

-Well, this is a rather easy one… Laos doesn’t have coast and Cambodia has some of the most underrated beaches in the world.
+Well, this is a rather easy one… Laos doesn’t have a coast, and Cambodia has some of the most underrated beaches in the world.

-Despite not having a shore, Laos has the Mekong and many other rivers where you can bath.
-The Kuang Si falls and Vang Vieng are a great example, but I’m not sure you can really consider any of those beaches.
+Despite not having a shore, Laos has the Mekong and many other rivers where you can bathe.
+The Kuang Si Falls and Vang Vieng are great examples, but I’m not sure you can really consider any of those beaches.

 Cambodia is the opposite and has some of the best destinations on its islands.
-We really enjoyed our time in Koh ta Kiev and consider this island a lost paradise for those looking for lesser-known but still wonderful beaches.
-We were supposed to do a day trip and ended up staying for 3 days.
+We really enjoyed our time in Koh ta Kiev and considered this island a lost paradise for those looking for lesser-known but still wonderful beaches.
+We were supposed to do a day trip and stayed for three days.

-Koh Rong is the most famous and island in Cambodia and is the backpacker’s island with plenty of bars, restaurants, and parties.
-Yet, the island is big and some of its beaches have been considered among the best in the world.
+Koh Rong is the most famous island in Cambodia and is a backpacker’s island with plenty of bars, restaurants, and parties.
+Yet, the island is big, and some of its beaches have been considered among the best in the world.

-We have said this before, but when a country has Angkor Wat, it’s difficult to lose the culture and heritage segment.
+We have said this before, but it’s difficult to lose the culture and heritage segment when a country has Angkor Wat.

-Laos is also interesting in terms of heritage, particularly the UNESCO town of Luang Prabang with its mix of Asian and French culture.
-Both Luang Prabang and the capital Vientianne also have plenty of Buddist traditions, temples, and a culture that you can explore.
+Laos is also interesting regarding heritage, particularly the UNESCO town of Luang Prabang, with its mix of Asian and French cultures.
+Luang Prabang and the capital Vientiane also have plenty of Buddhist traditions, temples, and a culture you can explore.
 Though, in general, Cambodia wins this one.

 The Vibe – Cambodia vs Laos

 This is always an interesting but really subjective topic on these comparisons.
-It depends not only on the destinations but also on how each traveler was feeling when visiting.
+It depends not only on the destinations but also on how each traveler feels when visiting.
 For us, Laos had a better vibe, we enjoyed our time there very much.
 Why?

-Laos has an incredibly relaxed atmosphere, with very few mass tourism, and modest people.
-All of this together creates a very interesting vibe, perfect for slow overland traveling or at least to unwind for a few weeks.
-It’s just another world from the crazy, stressful, high-intensity day by day that most of us live in.
+Laos has an incredibly relaxed atmosphere, with very few mass tourism and modest people.
+This together creates a very interesting vibe, perfect for slow overland traveling or at least unwinding for a few weeks.
+It’s just another world from the crazy, stressful, high-intensity day-by-day that most of us live in.

-In this aspect, Cambodia is a quite different society which translates into a very different travel experience.
-Cambodia is a much more stressful place, particularly in Siem Reap, Phnom Penn, and Sihanoukville.
-Those are destinations with many people, both locals, and tourists.
-They are very interesting and if you are looking for a party vibe and always having things to do then they are good destinations.
+In this aspect, Cambodia is quite a different society, translating into a very different travel experience.
+Cambodia is much more stressful, particularly in Siem Reap, Phnom Penn, and Sihanoukville.
+Those are destinations with many people, both locals and tourists.
+They are very interesting, and if you are looking for a party vibe and always have things to do, then they are good destinations.

 Resorts – Laos vs Cambodia